SLaDe: A Portable Small Language Model Decompiler for Optimized Assembly: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We present \name{}, a small language neural decompiler trained on real-world code. \name{} is the first decompiler to combine supervised training and type-inference based program analysis, allowing decompilation of code with external type and function declarations.
+We present \name{}, a small language neural decompiler trained on real-world code. \name{} is the first decompiler to combine supervised training and type inference-based program analysis, allowing decompilation of code with external type and function declarations.
 This paper delivers the first neural decompiler portable across ISAs and code optimization levels.
-We conduct a large scale evaluation on 4,000 functions against a state-of the art, industrial strength decompiler, Ghidra, and a general large scale language model, ChatGPT.
+We conduct a large-scale evaluation on 4,000 functions against a state-of the art, industrial strength decompiler, Ghidra, and a general large language model, ChatGPT.
 Across two benchmark suites, two ISAs and two different types of optimized binaries, \name{} provides superior performance in terms of both correct decompilation and readability.

-Future work will increase the scope of decompilation to larger program units and explore the use of pre-training and program repair to improve accuracy.
-Longer-term, we wish to investigate how learnt and analytic approaches can be best integrated to deliver both portable and correct decompilation.
+Future work should increase the scope of decompilation to larger program units, potentially exploring the use of pre-training and program repair to improve accuracy.
+Longer-term, it would be interesting to investigate how learnable and analytic approaches could be best integrated to deliver both portable and correct decompilation.
+More generally, we believe the combination of neural approaches and analytic approaches such as type inference should be further explored.

+The accompanying artifact \cite{slade_authors_2023_10205121} contains the instructions, license, model weights, tokenizers, evaluation data, and code required to evaluate \name{} and the baselines.
+However, there are certain elements we cannot provide (e.g., BTC's weights, and ChatGPT API keys).

+Additionally, we warn the user that since the IO evaluation requires the host to execute potentially unsafe code, it is advised to execute it in a sandbox at their own risk.
+If the host doesn't match the expected dependencies and configuration we used, the IO evaluation might fail or yield incorrect results.